tomtidswell/sei-javadrip/project-instructions.md

 ## Overview

-# JavaDrip - plan your day while you sip

-## JOURNEYS

-Journey A - first time access
-1. User chooses and saves location and name
-2. Shows the javaDrip

-Journey B - returning user
-Shows the javaDrip

-Journey C - user wants to change location
-1. User chooses to switch cities   (or maybe detect current location based on browser location API)
-2. User chooses and saves location
-3. Shows javaDrip

----

-## WIREFRAMES
-1. - the javaDrip
-2. - choosing and setting location

----

-## PSEUDOCODE
-A. - the javaDrip

-Display title - "What to wear"

-When clicked, the state changes, and does the following.....

-Hardcode to London (placeholder for future for other locations)

-Use the location to fetch the next morning's weather from the OpenWeatherMap API

-Run the rules on the weather data to determine the clothes the user should wear,

-Save the recommendations into state along with the weather data - that retriggers the render

-Render the recommendation in the component

----

-## RULES
-Work out what the weather 'feels like' based on ???
-If the feels like is under 10 deg, recommend a coat
-If the feels like is under 15 deg, recommend a jumper If it is raining, recommend an umberella
-If it is snowing, recommend wellies and a coat

 The second project is to, working as a small group, **build a React application** that consumes a **public API**.

 ### Technical Requirements